Alejogb1/job-board/blog-data/which-gradient-method-ascent-or-descent-is-best-for-minimizing-the-cost-function-in-logistic-regression.md

 id: "which-gradient-method-ascent-or-descent-is-best-for-minimizing-the-cost-function-in-logistic-regression"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 It’s a question that seems straightforward on the surface, but understanding the nuance is key to effective model training.
 I remember vividly a project I worked on several years back, involving predicting user churn for a subscription service – a classic logistic regression problem, where picking the wrong optimization approach early on set us back a good couple of days debugging.
-So, to directly answer your question: gradient *descent* is the method you should be using for minimizing the cost function in logistic regression.
+So, to directly answer your question: gradient _descent_ is the method you should be using for minimizing the cost function in logistic regression.

 Now, why descent and not ascent?
 Think about what the cost function in logistic regression represents.
 In most cases, particularly for binary classification, we’re using a cost or loss function – cross-entropy loss is a common one – which essentially measures how ‘wrong’ our model's predictions are compared to the actual labels.
 A higher cost indicates worse performance; the closer we get to zero (or the theoretical minimum), the better our model performs.
 Gradient descent’s goal is precisely to locate the lowest point of this ‘cost landscape’, much like a ball rolling downhill in a physical sense.
-Gradient *ascent*, conversely, would seek to maximize this function, which is fundamentally counterproductive in our case of wanting a minimal error.
+Gradient _ascent_, conversely, would seek to maximize this function, which is fundamentally counterproductive in our case of wanting a minimal error.

 The core idea behind gradient descent lies in iteratively updating the model's parameters (weights and biases) in the direction of the negative gradient of the cost function with respect to those parameters.
 The gradient, in essence, points towards the steepest increase of the cost function.
 By going in the opposite direction, we descend towards the minimum.
 This requires us to calculate the partial derivatives of the cost function with respect to each of our parameters, and then use those derivatives to update the parameters themselves.

 Let's break down how this process looks.
-Suppose we have a logistic regression model parameterized by weights *w* and bias *b*.
-Our goal is to find the *w* and *b* that minimize the cost function *J(w, b)*.
+Suppose we have a logistic regression model parameterized by weights _w_ and bias _b_.
+Our goal is to find the _w_ and _b_ that minimize the cost function _J(w, b)_.
 A simplified representation using cross-entropy loss might look something like this:

 ```python
 import numpy as np